pranavpr/cardinfo.github.io/_posts/2020-08-11-hdfc-smartbuy-announces-extra-savings-days-sale.md

    </tbody>
   </table>
 - **Period**: 12th August 2020 to 14th August 2020
-- **Eligibility**: Available on all HDFC Bank debit and credit cards except business cards
+- **Eligibility**: Available on all HDFC Bank debit and credit cards except corporate cards
 - **Fulfillment**: SmartBuy vouchers will be sent to eligible card members within 90 working days from the offer end date
 - **Other T&C**:
 - Applicable only on full payment via card